janvisaraf07/music-explorer-webapplication/README.md

 ## API Used-

 I will use the iTunes Search API to fetch music data.
-It provides information about songs, artists, albums, and previews.
+It provides information about songs, artists, albums, and previews.Here is its link https://itunes.apple.com/search?term=arijit&entity=song

 ## Features-